 Groundhog Gardens is committed to maintaining a healthy relationship with the land that nourishes us.
-We therefore grow without the use of synthetic fertilizers, pesticides, herbicides, or genetically modified organisms (GMOs).
-That’s how we make sure all our products are high quality and high in nutrients, too.
-We are currently in the process of receiving organic certification.
+We grow WITHOUT the use of any synthetic fertilizers, pesticides, herbicides, or genetically modified organisms (GMOs).
+Our production is certified organic by Écocert Canada.

 We practice bio-intensive growing methods, which allow us to maximize our crop yield on our small surface area while protecting and regenerating the soil.
 To learn more about biointensive growing, click here.